 Schedule a Free Consultation to Discover Your Options

 If you are a construction worker who was injured in an accident caused by machinery and equipment on your job site, you may have a claim against a third party other than your own employer.
 Our lawyers are available to speak about a strategy for recovering your injury-related damages.

-Discuss your case with our Rhode Island construction machinery and equipment accidents attorneys by calling (401) 200-4059, or use our contact form to get in touch with our team.
+Discuss your case with our Rhode Island machinery accidents attorneys by calling (401) 200-4059.